ijl/orjson/README.md

-It differs in behavior from other Python JSON libraries in supporting datetimes, not supporting subclasses without a `default` hook, serializing UTF-8 to bytes rather than escaped ASCII (e.g., "好" rather than "\\\u597d") by default, having strict UTF-8 conformance, not supporting pretty printing, and not supporting all standard library options.
+It differs in behavior from other Python JSON libraries in supporting datetimes, not supporting subclasses without a `default` hook, serializing UTF-8 to bytes rather than escaped ASCII (e.g., "好" rather than "\\\u597d") by default, having strict UTF-8 conformance, having strict JSON conformance on NaN/Infinity/-Infinity, not supporting pretty printing, and not supporting all standard library options.

 It supports CPython 3.6 and 3.7.